 The Center for Public Health Readiness and Communication conducts research and provides service and education in the field of public health emergency preparedness.
 The Center’s mission is to build public health infrastructure and capacity for disaster response and recovery, and enhance community preparedness and resilience, with a particular interest in improving outcomes for individuals who may be at risk for severe consequences after disasters.
 Esther Chernak, MD, MPH, FACP is the Director of this center.

 The mission of the Urban Health Collaborative (UHC) is to improve health in cities by increasing scientific knowledge and public awareness of health and health variation within cities, and by promoting urban policies and partnerships that promote health and reduce health inequalities.
-Ana Diez Roux, MD, PhD, MPH is the Director of the UHC and Gina Lovasi, PhD, MPH is Co-Director.
+Ana Diez Roux, MD, PhD, MPH is the Director of the UHC.

 Formerly known as the African American Collaborative Obesity Research Network (AACORN), The Council on Black Health a network of scholars and community-based research partners located in more than 20 United States cities.
 The Council and its partners foster dialogue on Black health issues and generate and disseminate solutions to achieve healthy Black communities.
-Shiriki Kumanyika, PhD, MPH, is the founder and chair of the program and Sheldon Oliver Watts PhD, MPH, is the national director.
+Melicia C. Whitt-Glover, Ph.D, is the Executive Director of the program.

 The MCH Program is a multidisciplinary coalition of academics, clinicians and students who strive to improve the health of women and children through education and research.
 The mission of the MCH Program is to promote education and research, inform policy, and train leaders to improve the health and well-being of women, children, and families.
 Renee Turchi, MD, MPH is the Chair of program.